Experience Compression Spectrum: Unifying Memory, Skills, and Rules in LLM Agents: The Experience Compression Spectrum

 \paragraph{Level 3 (Declarative Rule).} Notably sparse.
 No surveyed system automates rule extraction from agent experience.
 Constitutional AI \citep{bai2022constitutional} uses \emph{pre-specified} rules; reward design methods (PBRS~\citep{ng1999pbrs}, process rewards~\citep{lightman2023prm}, rule-based rewards~\citep{shao2024deepseekmath}) encode $L_3$-type knowledge but are human-designed, not learned.
 Weight-level rules (via RLHF) are static after training, opaque to inspection, and cannot be updated without retraining.
 Scaffold-level rules would be inspectable, editable, and deployable without gradient updates.

 The barriers to automated $L_3$ extraction are technical: (i)~distinguishing causal regularities from incidental correlations is harder than episode extraction; (ii)~rules without $L_2$ grounding risk being too abstract; (iii)~no methodology exists for evaluating rule quality (infinite regress of meta-evaluation); and (iv)~LLM-as-Judge gives a false sense that evaluation is solved.
-However, recent empirical work provides initial $L_3$ evidence: RuleShaping \citep{zhang2026agentrules} studies 25{,}000+ natural-language rules for coding agents and finds that negative constraints (guardrails) improve performance by 7--14pp while positive directives hurt---suggesting that $L_3$ compression must preserve \emph{shaping} signals rather than prescriptive instructions.
-SEVerA \citep{banerjee2026severa} adds formal verification to self-evolving agents---orthogonal to compression level but critical for correctness.
+However, recent empirical work provides initial $L_3$ evidence: RuleShaping \citep{zhang2026agentrules} studies 25{,}000+ natural-language rules for coding agents and finds that negative constraints (guardrails) improve performance by 7--14pp while positive directives hurt, suggesting that $L_3$ compression must preserve \emph{shaping} signals rather than prescriptive instructions.
+SEVerA \citep{banerjee2026severa} adds formal verification to self-evolving agents, orthogonal to compression level but critical for correctness.
+Closing this loop at $L_3$, verbal reinforcement learning with explicit insight governance~\citep{cui2026feedbackloop} pairs rule extraction with a persistent evidence log and a curation policy, showing that the same accumulated experience either degrades performance below a zero-shot baseline or improves it depending on whether the governance loop is present.